tomhiggins/CircuitPlaygroundDiceBag/README.md

 <b>Select Switch</b>  +    Left Button d100 (0-99)       Right Button d20 (1-20)
 <b>Select Switch</b>  -    Left Button  d12 (1-12)       Right Button d06 (1-6)

-You can hold down the Button and it will flash through many tosses.
+You can hold down the Button for as long as you want.
+Dance to the sound of the bones rolling.

 Release the Button and your results will show on the Circuit Playground as two (or one) lit NeoPixels